 Let’s take another example.
 How do we predict insider threats?
 We examine user behavior using specific machine learning models customized for insider threat detection such as Predictive Flight Risk.
 This model will detect if a user is working on a document titled “my resume” or visiting job websites like Indeed or CareerBuilder.
 As the model identifies behaviors associated with a user planning to depart the organization, the UEBA risk score of that user rises.
-This enables the organization to take action well in advance of the user actually quitting, such as: adding him to a watch list to review his access and activities in real-time, preventing him from downloading sensitive corporate data, stopping him from sending email attachments, etc. Knowledge is power.
+This enables the organization to take action well in advance of the user actually quitting.
+For example, adding him to a watch list to review his access and activities in real-time.
+And preventing him from downloading sensitive corporate data, stopping him from sending email attachments, etc. Knowledge is power.

 Risky Behavior Detection Needs Data

 What type of data is used to detect risky, anomalous behavior?
-Gurucul’s advanced analytics engine uses a range of data types from various enterprise and cloud applications/platforms including identity, access, activity logs, transactions, communication logs (voice, chat, SMS), flow data (NetFlow / PCap), external Threat Intelligence feeds, social media, device allocations, etc.
+Gurucul’s advanced analytics engine uses a range of data types from various enterprise and cloud applications/platforms.
+For instance, including identity, access, activity logs, transactions, communication logs (voice, chat, SMS), flow data (NetFlow / PCap), external Threat Intelligence feeds, social media, device allocations, etc.

 Gurucul UEBA provides more than 200 out-of-the-box connectors for a majority of standard COTS platforms.
 It also provides a native Flex-Connector Framework which allows customers to quickly build and configure a generic connector.
-Gurucul supports stream, flat file (CSV, XML, JSON), database, LDAP and API connections, allowing customers to connect to virtually any data source.
+Gurucul supports stream, flat file (CSV, XML, JSON), database, LDAP and API connections.
+Therefore, allowing customers to connect to virtually any data source.
 Gurucul UEBA also can be configured to receive activity data as a stream in real-time.
-This involves configuring appropriate ports and a listener to receive the streamed data and then further process the unstructured data stream in a similar method as that used for processing unstructured data files.
+This involves configuring appropriate ports and a listener to receive the streamed data.
+Then, further process the unstructured data stream in a similar method as that used for processing unstructured data files.

 Behavior Doesn’t Lie

 People lie, behavior doesn’t.
-You can say you’re working from home, but your system activity logs will tell the real story if you’re actually playing hooky or ‘working’ from an exotic vacation spot.
+You can say you’re working from home, but your system activity logs will tell the real story.
+For example, if you’re actually playing hooky or ‘working’ from an exotic vacation spot.
 The best UEBA products have the most mature machine learning models tailored to specific security and threat use cases.

 One last point, and it’s critical: rules don’t catch changes in behavior patterns.
 Rules-based security products cannot detect unknown threats.
 If you have a rule that prevents logins from midnight to 6am, what happens when someone logs in at 11:59pm?
 That’s close to midnight, but a rule wouldn’t catch that, and the user would be able to login.
 It’s is a simple example, but it makes the point that you absolutely need machine learning powered by data science to rigorously root out bad behavior at scale.
 You just do.